Gazing Woman is a photo series that depicts people as objects of sexual desire, in self-determined portraits.

 It involves the people photographed in the process by letting them decide how to be portrayed.
 They are asked questions to which they respond non-verbally in front of the camera.

 The people photographed were found within a period of eight months within Germany.
-They are from my circle of friends as well of their circles of friends and my private and profesisonal network
+They are from Catherine Liesers circle of friends as well of their circles of friends and her private and profesisonal network.

 Art print edition